hasinhayder/essential-jquery-plugins/readme.md

 [Owl Carousel](http://owlgraphic.com/owlcarousel/): A fantastic carousel plugin you can use in your responsive projects

 ###Sliders
 [Responsive JS](http://responsive-slides.viljamis.com): A tiny responsive slider plugin with some cool features, in 1KB only
+[Sequence JS](http://www.sequencejs.com/): The Slider Reimagined for the Modern Web, comes with fantastic CSS3 transitions and parralux